Igor Irtyshov

-Igor Anatolievich Irtyshov (Игорь Анатольевич Иртышов; born 16 August 1971 — died February 2021) was a Russian murderer and rapist.
+Igor Anatolievich Irtyshov (Игорь Анатольевич Иртышов; born 16 August 1971 — died February 2021) was a Russian serial child rapist and child murderer.
 He was sentenced to death for several rapes of young boys, two of which ended in fatalities.
 Later, in connection with the moratorium on the death penalty imposed by Boris Yeltsin, the verdict was replaced by life imprisonment.

 Biography

 Irtyshov was born on 16 August 1971, in the Krasnodar Krai.
 He grew up in a dysfunctional family, with both his mother and father being alcoholics.
 When he was 10 he got into a car accident and got a serious craniocerebral injury as a result.
 He did not recover from the consequences: he was diagnosed with "an intellectual disability in the degree of moderate debility", after which his mother sent him to a special boarding school, in which Irtyshov was gangraped repeatedly.

 After the boarding school, he graduated from a vocational school.
 In 1993 he moved to St. Petersburg, where he got a job as a dishwasher at the "Pegasus" coffeehouse, but his main source of income was homosexual prostitution.
 He was quite popular among his clients for his sadistic inclinations, and also was noted for hysteria, egocentrism and cowardice.
 Igor did not consider himself a homosexual, as he also had sex with women.